|

 The

-subject of this new series on wineanorak, Austria is rapidly becoming
+subject of this new series on wineanorak, Austria is rapidly

-the UK and USA.
+wine geeks in the UK and USA.

 Most ‘average’ consumers don’t realise this,

-but Austria makes brilliant, world class dry white wines from Riesling
+but Austria makes brilliant, world class dry white wines from

-wines have not been better known abroad is probably because the domestic market
+reason Austrian wines have not been better known abroad is

-greedily snaps up most of the good stuff, and this demand keeps the
+good stuff, and this demand keeps the prices high.

 Indeed, Austria doesn’t actually make that much

 wine.
-But the word is out: the best Austrian whites are a match for
+But the word is out: the best Austrian whites are a match

-both in the USA and UK.
+them both in the USA and UK.

 In

-particular, Grüner Veltliner (left) is gaining more of the attention
+particular, Grüner Veltliner (left) is gaining more of the

-new Chardonnay?
-That might be stretching things a bit, but with its
+peppery character.
+The new Chardonnay?
+That might be stretching

-food friendliness and capacity to gain complexity with age, Grüner
+things a bit, but with its food friendliness and capacity to gain

-looks set to gain more friends across the globe.
+complexity with age, Grüner looks set to gain more friends across

 But it would be unfair to think of Austria just in

-terms of Grüner Veltliner and Riesling from the Wachau, Kremstal and
+terms of Grüner Veltliner and Riesling from the Wachau, Kremstal

-Kamptal.
-It’s a country with a range of different climates and
+and Kamptal.
+It’s a country with a range of different climates

-great sweet wines and even some serious reds.
+including some great sweet wines and even some serious reds.

 It’s the whites get most of the attention, but the